Kundali Bhagya

 Kundali Bhagya is an Indian Hindi-language romantic drama television series created by Ekta Kapoor and produced by Balaji Telefilms.
-A spin-off of Kumkum Bhagya, it premiered on 12 July 2017 on Zee TV.
-The show featured Shraddha Arya, Dheeraj Dhoopar, Manit Joura, Shakti Arora, Shakti Anand, Paras Kalnawat, Sana Sayyad, Baseer Ali, and Adrija Roy.
-After airing for nearly 7.5 years, the show went off-air abruptly on 6 December 2024, completing over 2000 episodes.
+A spin-off of Kumkum Bhagya, it premiered on 12 July 2017 on Zee TV and streams digitally on ZEE5.
+One of the longest running Indian television soap opera, the show featured Shraddha Arya, Dheeraj Dhoopar, Manit Joura, Shakti Arora, Shakti Anand, Paras Kalnawat, Sana Sayyad, Baseer Ali, and Adrija Roy.
+The series ended on 6 December 2024.

 Plot

 The Arora sisters, Preeta and Srishti, move to Mumbai to fulfill their father’s dying wish of reuniting with their mother, Sarla.
 Preeta becomes a physiotherapist for Bani Luthra, the matriarch of the Luthra family.
 While the elder grandson, Rishabh, shares a cordial bond with her, the younger one, Karan, a cricket star, has a strained relationship with her.
-Preeta and Karan slowly develop a friendship that turns into love, though neither confesses their feelings.
+Preeta and Karan, though initially at loggerheads and bickering, start to slowly develop a friendship with each other that turns into love, though neither confesses their feelings.

 Rishabh is set to marry Sherlyn, but Preeta and Karan discover that Sherlyn is having an affair with Preeta's fiancé, Prithvi.
 Despite their attempts to stop the wedding, Sherlyn manipulates the situation, and Karan, influenced by misunderstandings, starts hating Preeta.
 On the day of Preeta’s wedding to Prithvi, Karan takes his place, marrying her out of spite but soon abandoning her.
 Kareena arranges for Karan to marry Mahira, his obsessive childhood friend.
-Preeta then replaces Mahira and marries Karan.
+Preeta then replaces Mahira and marries Karan to protect his family from Mahira and Sherlyn's plots.
 Despite their reconciliation, Karan and Preeta face more obstacles as Sherlyn and Prithvi continue to scheme against them.

 Three months later, Preeta and Karan adopt a child, Pihu.
 Sonakshi, Karan’s college friend, tries to separate them due to her obsession with Karan.
 Sonakshi arranges for a goon to cause an accident that results in Pihu’s death.
 Preeta is blamed for the accident and removed from the Luthra house, while Karan expels Sonakshi for coercing him into marrying her.

 Two years later, Preeta returns to Mumbai from her hometown.
 She meets Mahesh, who is now mentally unstable after being tortured by Prithvi.
-She learns that Prithvi has taken control of the Luthra business and is exploiting the family.
-With Mahesh’s will, Preeta re-enters the Luthra mansion and exposes Prithvi’s schemes.
+She learns that Prithvi has taken control of the Luthra business and is exploiting the family after having married Karan's cousin, Kritika.
+With Mahesh’s will, Preeta re-enters the Luthra mansion and exposes Prithvi’s schemes and restores the family's wealth.
 She helps Rishabh return from Dubai, where he had been trapped by Prithvi, and they both expose Sherlyn and Prithvi.
 Sherlyn and Natasha try to convince Karan that Preeta and Rishabh are having an affair.
 Karan is manipulated into believing this, and he is later pushed off a dam by Natasha and Roxy.
 He is presumed dead.
 Preeta, who is pregnant with Karan's child, marries Rishabh for the child’s legitimacy.
 Preeta gives birth to a daughter, Kavya.